Psy-Fer/deeplexicon/README.md

 ## Dependencies

-Please note, DeePlexiCon only works with CUDA v10!!! (it does not work with CUDA v11, we are currently working on offering a solution for this)
+Please note, if using GPU mode, DeePlexiCon only works with CUDA v10!!! (it does not work properly with CUDA v11, we are currently working on offering a solution for this, should be released early 2024)

 # Additional information: